pawanbana/twitter-api/README.md

 **Setting Database**

-In db folder there are two files development.js and test.js In these files fill the database link inside mongoose.connect as per order of environment
+In db folder there are two files development.js and test.js In these files fill the database link inside mongoose.connect as per order of environment.Database to be of form mongodb.

 **Setting the Environment**